GOT A QUESTION?

 - Cresswells - servicing the Brighton area

 In recent years, Elizabeth College has offered a range of trips including exchange programs to Japan and China.
 These exchange programs provide students and families in Tasmania and overseas with unique opportunities to share cultures and play a role in community projects.
-Elizabeth College also offer sporting and cultural opportunities throughout the year, such as visits to the mainland, a Performing Arts trip, the Mt Gambier Generations in Jazz music tour, a ski trip to Mt Hotham and diving on the Great Barrier Reef.
+Elizabeth College also offers sporting and cultural opportunities throughout the year, such as visits to the mainland, a Performing Arts trip, the Mt Gambier Generations in Jazz music tour, a ski trip to Mt Hotham and diving on the Great Barrier Reef.
 In addition, a number of sporting teams represent the college in national competitions.
 More information can be found here.

-- Students requiring reasonable adjustments for exams - Level 3 and Level 4 students may be eligible for Reasonable Adjustments for TASC exams if they have a diagnosed disability, such as a physical, psychological, medical or specific learning difficulty.
+- Students requiring Reasonable Adjustments for exams - Level 3 and Level 4 students may be eligible for Reasonable Adjustments for TASC exams if they have a diagnosed disability, such as a physical, psychological, medical or specific learning difficulty.

 - Country students travelling from country and rural areas

-- LGBTIQ students
+- LGBTIQA+ students

 More information is available here.

 Student Assistance Scheme (STAS) is for families on low incomes who meet the eligibility conditions.
 If approved, you will not be required to pay school levies.
 Grandparents raising grandchildren may also be eligible for STAS.
-A STAS application form must be completed and returned back to the school with any supporting documentation.
+A STAS application form must be completed and returned to the school with any supporting documentation.
 Forms can be found online here or are available at the school office.